Lameguy64/n00brom/readme.md

-* Upload PS-EXEs and binary files over serial using mcomms/liteload protocol, or high speed upload over parallel port with an Xplorer using the included xpsend tool (Linux only, but should work with USB and PCIE parallel port adapters provided they support SPP).
+* Upload PS-EXEs and binary files over serial using mcomms/liteload protocol, or high speed upload over parallel port with an Xplorer using the included xpcomms tool (Linux only, but should work with USB and PCIE parallel port adapters, provided they support SPP).

-* TTY over serial redirection for stdin and stdout, use mcomms in -term mode or any serial terminal program to interact (serial parameters are 115200 8n1).
+* TTY redirection to serial or the Xplorer's parallel port for both stdin and stdout.
+Use mcomms in -term mode or any serial terminal program (serial parameters are 115200 8n1) for serial or the included xpcomms tool for parallel port.

+* Access files from your PC through the pcdrv interface (Xplorer only).

 * Exception screen for trapping software crashes visually.